 The second half of the CD opens with “Mushroom Hunting,” a song that appeared in the episode, “Mushroom Samba.”
 Taliva-Donna Cumberbatch’s vocals complement this jazz track that features brass and drums.
 A sudden sonic shift takes place when the next song, “No Reply,” begins.
 This is a rock track that features vocals by Steve Conte, and he sounds like he’s trying too hard to mimic the vocal style of Bono from U2.

-The disc shifts in sound again with “Blue,” a slow song that features synthesizers and guitar; the vocals on the song are provided by Mai Yamane, Soichiro Otsuka, and Gabriela Robin.
+The disc shifts in sound again with “Blue,” a slow song that features synthesizers and guitar.
+The vocals on the song are provided by Mai Yamane, Soichiro Otsuka, and Gabriela Robin.
 This is followed by “Einstein Groovin’,” a mid-tempo song that sounds like it was inspired by the disco era.
 Illaria Graziano provides the vocals of “Einstein Groovin’,” and the vocals sound like they’re being sung in Spanish.
-Graziano’s voice can also be heard on “Pearls,” the very next song on the CD; her vocals accompany s slow piano ballad that has a jazz influence.
+Graziano’s voice can also be heard on “Pearls,” the very next song on the CD.
+Her vocals accompany a slow piano ballad that has a jazz influence.

 The final song on Cowboy Bebop: Tank!
 The Best! is “Gotta Knock a Little Harder,” the closing theme for Cowboy Bebop: The Movie.
 This midtempo rock song, which features Mai Yamane on vocals, is the perfect closing song for this CD.